-Katie Mottram is an Author, Blogger, Speaker, Activist and Project Coordinator
+Hi, I’m Katie Mottram, an Author, Blogger, Speaker, Activist and Project Coordinator

-As well as in her own book Mend The Gap, her personal story is featured in the 2016 publication by the Royal College of Psychiatrists, Spirituality and Narrative in Psychiatric Practice: Stories of Mind and Soul.
-She has developed reputable links with leaders creating change in the mainstream mental health system in the UK and Internationally.
-Her work has been published in journals including Psychology Today and Watkins Mind, Body, Spirit magazine.
+As well as in my own book Mend The Gap, my personal story is featured in the 2016 publication by the Royal College of Psychiatrists, Spirituality and Narrative in Psychiatric Practice: Stories of Mind and Soul.
+Through my own work and research I’ve developed reputable links with leaders creating change in the mainstream mental health system in the UK and Internationally.
+My work has been published in journals including Psychology Today and Watkins Mind, Body, Spirit magazine.

-Katie’s latest project is The Emerging Kind, an outcome of the Emerging Proud launch, which took place in 12 countries on the 12th May 2017.
+I initiated the project The Emerging Kind, a ‘Safe Sharing Spaces’ outcome of the Emerging Proud launch, which took place in 12 countries on the 12th May 2017.
 The question of the event asked: “What do we need to create a society in which it’s safe to talk about extreme human experiences?”
 The need for validation, safe spaces to openly talk and feel heard without fear, and support from Peers who understand what it feels like, were the key responses from all 12 countries.

 My latest project is the 4 Pocket Books of Hope and Transformation series; KindaProud

 I now regularly give talks / run workshops about my work and have taught Clinical Psych Doc students at the Universities of East Anglia and Essex.